jinyoungch/xyz/posts/thoughts/on-iteration.md

 *We offer an accessible Income Share Agreement (ISA) tuition model with the unique opportunity to **learn from the experts** and **accelerate** a programming career in just a few months (read: a feat that would otherwise be pretty dang hard if attempted alone).*

-*-most boot camps*
+*-most bootcamps*
 <br>

 Thankfully, I see myself gradually returning to the conclusion that I can achieve those two factors if I intentionally seek them out through the very kind of resourcefulness and drive that has defined my self-guided journey up until this point.

 Daniel Kahneman, a renowned behavioural economist, talked about a deliberate, 'slow-cooked' type of thinking as performed by [System 2](https://youtu.be/PirFrDVRBo4) of your mental faculties, as opposed to its irrational counterpart-- System 1.
-The former type of thinking requires one to be disciplined, to fight the urge to succumb to the latter type.
+The former type of thinking requires one to be disciplined, to fight the urge to succumb to the latter type which dominates our every-day decision-making processes.

 Writing this entry is a conscious step towards continuing to lead a more deliberate life, and I hope that my writing will always reflect this particular life philosophy I strive to live by.